kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Stupid jerk gives you gizka.
 Damn gizka.
 - Exit to Anchorhead
   - ***Optional:** Make a Hard Save, close the game completely and reopen it to clear memory leaks*
-  - If you don't do this, the game can eventually fail to load textures, causing them to appear as white polygons and the game to crash at the next save/load screen
+  - If you don't do this, the game can eventually fail to load textures, causing them to appear as white polygons
+  - If this happens, the game will crash at the next save/load screen
   - As a rule of thumb, if you can get times that are sub 2 hours, you can skip this, but it can be risky!
 - Enter Czerka Office
-- Duros miner accosts you
+- Mash the awkward Duros/Czerka scene
 - Talk to the Czerka Officer: 1,1,1,3,2
 - *Stims: Use one of each stim, strongest version you have*
   - Using these here gives you higher saves against the Dark Jedi in Anchorhead